 In partnership with IRCC (Immigration Refugees & Citizenship Canada), Boys & Girls Clubs of Calgary is able to offer multiple services to New to Canada Youth through our Building Youth Connections program.

 Building Youth Connections works to support newcomer youth to become healthy, integrated and self-sufficient adults by equipping them to meet their personal, social, community, educational and employment goals.
 BYC addresses the developmental and settlement needs of newcomer youth through a comprehensive and culturally competent service model that includes: needs assessment, referrals, community connections, advocacy and support for system navigation; one-to-one case management with ongoing supportive coaching; conversation clubs and satellite workshops with age appropriate cultural orientation topics; employment related services including employment skills workshops and connection to employment opportunities; cultural and recreation activities with positive adults and peers that promote community connections and building social networks; family events that promote family togetherness and celebration of cultural diversity; and community collaboration to reduce barriers and increase access to a wider range of community supports and resources.

-- 244 New-to-Canada youth were served through our Building Youth Connections program
+- 350 young newcomers were served in 2019 through our Building Youth Connections program.

 - 87% of Newcomer youth felt a sense of belonging and inclusion at the Building Youth Connections program.